Hgoatly/RecipesWithout/README.md

 be suitable for diners with intolerances to gluten, dairy or eggs.
 4. I am any of the above users, and I would like to be able to upload, edit and delete my own recipes, without other users being able to tamper with them.
+5. I am the site owner, and I would like to be able to delete other users recipes if I decide that they are not appropriate material for the site.

 ## Wireframes: